1fish2/BBQTimer/README.md

 * Add the alarm feature: a chime while running, with a settable period or settable times.
 Set it in the main activity or via the Settings menu?
 * Display a notification for the alarms so people can tell why it chimed.
-* When stopped at 00:00, make the widget instead show the time?
-Just make the 00:00 white?
+* When stopped at 00:00, make the time small and also show the time?
   To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
 Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.
 * Make the text smaller to fit smaller widgets and longer duration strings.
 See bug workaround